GoogleCloudPlatform/cloud-foundation-toolkit/infra/blueprint-test/README.md

    mySqlT := tft.NewTFBlueprintTest(t)
    // define and write a custom verifier for this test case call the default verify for confirming no additional changes mySqlT.DefineVerify(func(assert *assert.Assertions) {
-       mySqlT.DefaultVerify(assert)
+       // perform default verification ensuring Terraform reports no additional changes on an applied blueprint mySqlT.DefaultVerify(assert)
        // custom logic for the test continues below ...